benben12341/MovieLand/README.md

 # MovieLand using MongoDB, Express, React and Node

 Are you a movie lover?
-Browse new releases and explore thousands of all-time favorites movies
+Browse new releases and explore thousands of all-time favorites movies.

 ## Prerequisites